My 14-Day JR Pass

 4:42PM, Top of the Mountain.

-Along the mountain trail, one can hear the sound of nature: birds chirping, and calming flow of water.
-At some point, the call of the wild.
-Yes, there are monkeys around.
-The sign says, "Do not feed the monkeys.
+On the trail, one hears nature: birds chirping, flow of water.
+At some point, even the call of the wild.
+Monkeys abound.
+A sign had cautioned, "Do not feed the monkeys.
 They are aggressive."
-"Or take photos.
-They [monkeys] are not friendly, unlike the spa/snow monkeys of Nagano," hubby added.
+"Or take photos, I assumed.
+"They [monkeys] are not friendly, unlike the spa/snow monkeys of Nagano," hubby added.
 I'd say, "The Inari monkeys are like [ungkler]-- aggressive!
 Kawaii!"

 Mount Inari Trail hike, motto: Don't quit.
 One step-at-a-time.
 Paved steps notwithstanding, it's no joke to climb 10,000 steps.
 I thought to myself, the Mount Inari summit better be worth it.